rubenvanstaden/spira/docs/overview.rst

 * **Layout Generator Kernel** (LGK): Layout generator framework that can bind to a PDK.
 This involves operations on the GDSII file format elements, such as polygons, label, cell references, etc.

-* **Layout Geometry Modular** (LGM): Algorithms for layout polygon operations and physical geometry construction for 2D and 3D (experimental) modeling.
+* **Layout Geometry Modular** (geometry): Algorithms for layout polygon operations and physical geometry construction for 2D and 3D (experimental) modeling.

 * **Layout Primitive Extractor** (LPE): Detecting layout primitives, such as vias, ports, ntrons and junctions.